zydou/arti/doc/dev/notes/rpc-meta-draft.md

 Unless otherwise specified,
-an Object ID is session-local: an Object ID from one session can't be used in another session.
+an Object ID is session-local: an Object ID from one session must not be used in another session.
-(Either it refers to another object in that session, or it refers to no object at all.)
+(It might refer to a totally different object in that other session, or to no object at all.)

 (Some "externally visible" Object IDs
 _can_ be used outside of a session.